-Reporting transparency - BEST PRACTICES
+Transparency of reporting - BEST PRACTICES

-EDP has committed to publish annual reports on allocation and impact until the maturity of the instruments.
-In addition, if there are further changes, additional one-off reports can be made available.
+EDP Group has committed to publish annual reports on allocation and impact until maturity.
 The reports will be publicly available on the company's website and will cover relevant information about the allocation of proceeds and the expected sustainable benefits of the projects.
 Key methodology and assumptions for calculation will be publicly available in the impact report.
-EDP's external auditors will verify the internal tracking method, the allocation of funds, and the impact report.
+EDP Group's external auditors will verify the internal tracking method, the allocation of funds, and the impact report.